JackKelly/hypergrib/crates/grib_tables/README.md

 ## grib_tables
+Retrieve details of each GRIB parameter from the parameter abbreviation or from the numeric identifier.

-`grib_tables` loads the GDAL CSVs into memory and allow the user to:
+`grib_tables` loads the [GDAL CSV files](https://github.com/OSGeo/gdal/tree/master/frmts/grib/data) into memory and allows the user to:
-- Map from parameter abbreviation strings to the numerical representation of that parameter, and the full param name and unit.
+- Map from parameter abbreviation strings to the numerical representation of that parameter, and the full parameter name and unit.
-- Map from the numerical representation of each parameter to the param name, abbreviation, and unit.
+- Map from the numerical representation of each parameter to the parameter name, abbreviation, and unit.

 ## Example